 Eczema information and support

-If you are caring for a baby with eczema, have a look at our post How to help your itchy baby with eczema stop scratching.
+If you are caring for a baby with eczema, have a look at our tips for how to help your itchy baby with eczema stop scratching.
 We’ve included lots of tips for caring for your baby’s skin and avoiding all sorts of common eczema triggers.

 For more support with eczema management, make sure you speak to your doctor or specialist.
 Other really helpful resources to have a look at are: